Toronto Maple Leafs: Fan base

 The price of a Maple Leafs home game ticket is the highest amongst any team in the NHL.
-Scotiabank Arena holds 18,900 seats for Leafs games, with 15,500 reserved for season ticket holders.
+Scotiabank Arena holds 18,819 seats for Leafs games, with 15,500 reserved for season ticket holders.
 Because of the demand for season tickets, their sale is limited to the 10,000 people on the waiting list.
 As of March 2016, Leafs' season tickets saw a renewal rate of 99.5 percent, a rate that would require more than 250 years to clear the existing waiting list.
 In a 2014 survey by ESPN The Magazine, the Leafs were ranked last out of the 122 professional teams in the Big Four leagues.
 Teams were graded by stadium experience, ownership, player quality, ticket affordability, championships won and "bang for the buck"; in particular, the Leafs came last in ticket affordability.

-Leafs fans have been noted for their loyalty to the team despite their performance.
-In a study conducted by sports retailer Fanatics in March 2017, the Leafs and the Minnesota Wild were the only two NHL teams to average arena sellouts, with average win percentages below the league's average.
+Leafs fans are known for their dedicated support and notable loyalty to the team despite their performance.
+They are considered to have the largest fan base in the NHL.
+In a study conducted by sports retailer Fanatics in March 2017, the Leafs and the Minnesota Wild were the only two NHL teams to average arena sellouts despite a below league average winning percentage.
 Conversely, fans of other teams harbour an equally passionate dislike of the team.
 In November 2002, the Leafs were named by Sports Illustrated hockey writer Michael Farber as the "Most Hated Team in Hockey".